 8. Hare

-The hare is another animal that belongs to the family of lagomorphs, just like rabbits.
-They are common in open fields, meadows, and grasslands.
+The hare is another animal in the family of lagomorphs, like rabbits.
+It is common in open fields, meadows, and grasslands.

 Unlike rabbits, hares have longer ears and legs, making them faster runners and jumpers.

 Hares are known for their exceptional speed and agility.
-They can reach speeds of up to 45 mph, making them one of the fastest land animals in the world.
+They can reach up to 45 mph speeds, making them one of the fastest land animals in the world.

 Hares are also excellent jumpers, capable of clearing distances up to 10 feet in a single leap.